kwabenaOwusu/CPRs-/README.md

      Frac_MPA = 0.25     # Fraction of fishing grounde covered by MPA(s)
      ```

 * Parameters for the configuration of different cooperative scenarios.
 Each fishing agent is characterised by one of five possible cooperation attributes (ranging from fully non-cooperative to fully cooperative).
-The summ of all cooperation type should be equal to the total number of fishing agents (`num_fishers`).
+The sum of all cooperation types should be equal to the total number of fishing agents (`num_fishers`).
+Thew case of Low Cooperation (LC) can be created as follows:

+     ```
+     fully_noncoop = 6     # number of fully non-cooperative pirogues
+     noncoop = 5           # number of non-cooperative pirogues
+     cond_coop = 4         # number of conditional cooperative pirogues
+     coop = 3              # number of cooperative pirogues
+     fully_coop = 2        # number of fully cooperative pirogues
+     ```

+Thew case of Intermediate Cooperation (IC) can be created as follows:

      ```
      fully_noncoop = 4     # number of fully non-cooperative pirogues